What is TiM on MyPathway?

 Why have you contacted me now?

 We have been developing and testing the TiM with patients, carers, and staff for around seven years.
-We had planned to start to use it in our clinical service later this year, but we have sped up this process because we realise how difficult it may be to get support during the COVID-19 crisis.
+We had planned to start to use it in our clinical service later this year, but we have sped up this process because we realise how difficult it may be to get support during the COVID-19 pandemic.

 What has happened to the normal care I get for MND?